 Facebook started a campaign to label things that they disagree with politically as “fake news”.
-And whose the ones deciding what is “fake”?
+And who are the ones deciding what is “fake”?
 Oh, just Snopes and similar sources.
-Highly un-trustworthy, “fact checker” websites.
+Highly untrustworthy, leftist “fact checker” websites.

 - Delete Twitter accounts based on loose regulations (political adversaries).

 While allowing others that break the same regulations… but are not conservatives.